Relationship Communication

 5) How you can tell if someone is deceiving you?

-6) Five barriers to communication that you seldom read about.
+6) Six barriers to communication that you seldom read about.

 All breakdowns in communication, all arguments, all broken agreements, all thwarted intentions can be traced to these communication variables.

-Guess how many therapists/counselors called a communication consultant prior to their own divorce?
+Guess how many divorced therapists/counselors called a communication consultant prior to their own divorce?

 Do you know why virtually no one calls a communication coach before they decide to divorce?

-Do you know that you are most likely unconsciously masterminding your own divorce, right now, even if you don't believe it?
+If you are married there's a 50% chance that you are unconsciously masterminding your own divorce, right now, even if you don't believe it?

 7) Must-have conversations with your steady/fiancé.